marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/machine-dependent-options.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: submodel options, specifying hardware config, hardware models and configurations, specifying, target-dependent options, machine-dependent options

 .. _submodel-options:

-.. index:: submodel options

-.. index:: specifying hardware config

-.. index:: hardware models and configurations, specifying

-.. index:: target-dependent options

-.. index:: machine-dependent options

 Machine-Dependent Options
 *************************